 - Service planning from the onset of involvement.
 An individualized service plan will be developed; capturing the unique needs of the juvenile and/or family, and focusing on the following areas: “Personality & Behavior,” “Attitudes & Orientation,” and/or “Family Circumstances/Parenting.”
 Service plans will be created collaboratively with the juvenile.

 - Behavioral contracts will be created and used to identify problematic behaviors and methods/measures to reduce/eliminate these behaviors through the use of rewards.

-- Initial assessment of functional status and risk utilizing the Behavioral Assessment System for Children (BASC-II) for functional & adaptability status: Externalizing Problems, Internalizing Problems, Behavioral Symptoms Index, and Adaptive Skills subscales.
-The Child Behavioral Checklist (CBCL) will be utilized to additionally assess delinquency risk as it relates to Rule Breaking, Social, and Aggression subscales.
-The BASC-II and CBCL will be completed on a quarterly basis.
+- Initial assessment of functional status and risk utilizing the Behavioral Assessment System for Children (BASC-3) for functional & adaptability status: Externalizing Problems, Internalizing Problems, Behavioral Symptoms Index, and Adaptive Skills subscales.
+The BASC-3 is completed on a quarterly basis.

 - Meetings between the Case Manager and each youth will occur in the home, school, or community setting and will be one hour minimum in duration.
 This will include meeting with the juvenile’s family.
 78 contact hours will be delivered over the duration of 26 weeks.

 - Mentor the Juvenile Offender in order to assist in the development of appropriate competencies including but not limited to: decision making skills, pro-social skills, academic skills, employment skills, and independent living skills.

 - Measure the development of appropriate competencies through the BASC-3-functional and adaptive change.

 - Youth will receive mentoring/education on social expectations.
 Case Managers will act as role models by demonstrating appropriate social behaviors and exchanges.
 Mentoring to assist in the development of age appropriate social skills.